balena-io-experimental/goal-engine/README.md

 };

 const LogLevel = Goal.of({
+	// state defines a way to get the system state independent of the goal, in this
+	// case, state returns the contents of the configuration file.
 	state: ({ configPath }: LogContext) =>
 		fs.readFile(configPath, { encoding: 'utf8' }).catch((e) => {
+			// the StateNotFound exception tells the engine to not terminate, but consider this
-			throw new StateNotFound(`Configuration file not found: ${configPath}`, e);
+			// case the same that with a failed test throw new StateNotFound(`Configuration file not found: ${configPath}`, e);
 		}),

+	// The test checks if the goal is met.
+This won't be called if the file does not exist
 	test: ({ level }: LogContext, contents: string) =>
 		contents
 			.split(/\r?\n/)
-			// Look for a line with the given level .some((line) => new RegExp(`loglevel=${level}`).test(line)),
+			// Return true if a line with the given level exists .some((line) => new RegExp(`loglevel=${level}`).test(line)), });
-});